section name header

 Evidence summaries

-Comment: The quality of evidence is downgraded by study limitations (unclear allocation concealment) and by imprecise results (few patients).
+Comment: The quality of evidence is downgraded by study limitations (incomplete outcome data), and by imprecise results (limited study size for each comparison).

 References